awawablah/maroon/README.md

 - Sends public embed in the channel where command was used
 - DMs the banned user with details before banning
 - Optional `deletedays` parameter to delete messages (0-7 days)
-- Requires warn permissions to use
+- Requires ban/kick permissions to use
 - Includes permission checks (can't ban higher roles or admins)
 - Example: `/ban @JohnDoe Continuous rule violations 1`